MatthewMarmalade/e-prelude-pages/docs/index.md

 # Inf1A-FP Haskell Installation

 ## Installing Haskell
 You may already have Haskell!
 That's excellent, you can skip right down to installing EPrelude.
 To check, open a terminal and type "`ghci --version`" to see if you have "`ghci`" already installed on your computer.
 If not, install by following the link below and picking the **correct version** for your OS (Windows, OS X for Mac, Linux).
-Choose the **minimal installation**.:
+Choose the **minimal installation**.
 [https://www.haskell.org/downloads#minimal](https://www.haskell.org/downloads#minimal)
 After following those instructions, congratulations!
 You have Haskell.